willdurand-edu/php-slides/src/extended/01_symfony2.md

 etc)._

 It should be **reusable**, so that you don't reinvent the wheel each time you need a common feature.
-In Symfony2, (almost) everything lives inside a bundle.
+In Symfony, (almost) everything lives inside a bundle.

 In order to use a bundle in your application, you need to register it in the `AppKernel`, using the `registerBundles()` method: